stronghandsblockchain/iSHND-NewSource/README.md

 ## The Future of StrongHands

 iSHND is born to bring equity and liquidity to the whole [StrongHands](http://wwww.stronghands.io) ecosystem.
 Our talented Team and the vibrating community will guide the future of StrongHands by constantly pursuing the cutting edge of technology.
-Our purpose is to bring people dignity, wealth distribution and a pulsating decentralized economy.
+The main purpose is to bring people dignity, wealth distribution and a pulsating decentralized economy.

   ## Resources